 Children who have a sibling at this School at the time of the application of the child for whom a place is sought.
 Sibling is defined as children who live as brother or sister in the same house, including natural brothers or sisters, adopted siblings, stepbrothers or sisters and foster brothers and sisters.

 Children living nearest the school, measured in a straight line from the School to their parents’ permanent home, from the point set by Ordnance Survey at the child’s home address (including flats) to the School (co-ordinates 511852, 185609) using the Local Authority’s computerised measuring system, with those living closer to the School receiving the higher priority.

 Recruitment and retention of staff (children of staff who have been employed at Queensmead School for at least two years or those that meet a skills shortage).
-These students will be admitted in addition to the admission number.
-Applications in this category should be made in the normal way and augmented by a letter directly to the Head Teacher of Queensmead School.

 To find out more about admissions log on to www.eadmissions.org.uk.

 All applicants who fail to gain a place at the school because of the application of the admissions criteria through over-subscription shall have full rights of appeal to the Independent Appeals Panel established in accordance with the regulations.